-† review guidelines on parenting strategies to encourage quality screen time (AAP, 2015)
+† review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)

-Grocery stores are central part of family's food environment because most food purchases are made at full-service supermarkets.
-Grocery stores can play an important role in supporting healthy eating and drinking in families.
+Commissaries are a central part of a Military family's food environment because most food purchases are made at fullservice supermarkets like commissaries.
+Commissaries can play an important role in supporting healthy eating and drinking in Military families.
 The resources assembled in this toolkit are designed to help commissaries promote fruit and vegetable consumption and decrease sweetened beverage intake (the "5" and the "0" of "5210").